MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 13/02-MiniLab_Monitor_Azure_Costs.md

 # Mini-lab: Monitor costs with Azure Monitor

-For this demo, you must have previously-running and currently-running services during the billing period.
+For this mini-lab, you must have previously-running and currently-running services during the billing period.
 Data may not be available if it is less than 24 hours since resources were deployed.

 ## Navigate to Cost Analysis

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/).

 1. Search for **Cost Management** and select **Cost Management + Billing** from the list of results.